trec-health-misinfo/trec-health-misinfo.github.io/index.md

 #### Document Collection

-This year we wil be using the [**noclean** version of the C4 dataset](https://huggingface.co/datasets/allenai/c4) used by [Google to train their T5 model](https://www.tensorflow.org/datasets/catalog/c4).
+This year we will be using the [**noclean** version of the C4 dataset](https://huggingface.co/datasets/allenai/c4) used by [Google to train their T5 model](https://www.tensorflow.org/datasets/catalog/c4).
 The collection is comprised of text extracts from the April 2019 snapshot of Common Crawl.
 The Collection contains \~ 1B English documents.

 You can download the corpus on a Debian/Ubuntu machine using the following commands ([see HuggingFace for further information](https://huggingface.co/datasets/allenai/c4)).
 ```